 - The majority of CYP with SEND want to and feel included in their community.
 They generally feel like Worcestershire is a nice place to live and most feel safe. - Some CYP would like to see a reduction in bullying and criminal behaviour in communities as it makes them feel unsafe. - CYP take part in a variety of activities in their local communities.
 The most popular are shopping, seeing family and going to parks. - Within their communities CYP with SEND also want to feel trusted, respected and included.
-They want equal opportunities in their communities including access to employment.
+They want equality opportunities in their communities including access to employment.

-Feedback from multi-agency partners (SEND Strategy steering group)
+Feedback from multi-agency partners (SEND strategy steering group)

-Our multi-agency SEND Strategy steering group have the following aspirations for CYP with SEND:
+Our multi-agency SEND strategy steering group have the following aspirations for CYP with SEND:

-- To ensure we have effective provision which is timely. - To work together and collaborate to ensure processes are simple and consistent - To communicate with parent carers and families throughout their journey - To offer clarity to young people about their preparation for adulthood - For CYP with SEND to feel safe and valued in their communities and learning environments as they make a positive contribution as citizens - To ensure transition points for CYP are smooth - To enable CYP to live and learn in their local communities wherever possible - To continue to embed coproduction and ensure the child's voice is central to our decision making - We support value and address diversity of children in the criminal justice system who have SEND needs.
+- To ensure we make effective provision in a timely manner - To work together and collaborate to ensure processes are simple and consistent - To communicate with parent carers and families throughout their journey - To offer clarity to young people about their preparation for adulthood - For CYP with SEND to feel safe and valued in their communities and learning environments as they make a positive contribution as citizens - To ensure transition points for CYP are smooth - To enable CYP can live and learn in their local communities wherever possible - To continue to embed coproduction and ensure the child's voice is central to our decision making